no1rookie/fuel_qld/README.md

 2. **Where can I find the most affordable fuel stations?**
    - What defines a "cheap" fuel station, and how can I identify them?
+   - Should I compare the station's price to the Queensland average, nearby stations, or focus on price skewness (mean vs. median)?
+   - Are there stations that consistently offer lower prices over time?
    - How much can I save by consistently choosing cheaper stations?
+   - What if I'm near an extremely cheap station—should I fill up immediately, and how much should I refuel?

 3. **When is the best time to refuel?**
    - Are there seasonal trends or regular fluctuations in fuel prices?